Theatre of Pompey: Excavation and study

-One of the first individuals to draw the ruins of the theatre was Giovanni Battista Piranesi, who made two notable etchings depicting the theatre in the middle of the 18thcentury.
+One of the first individuals to draw the ruins of the theatre was Giovanni Battista Piranesi, who made two notable etchings depicting the theatre in the middle of the 18th{ century.
 The first, entitled "A Demonstration of the Current Remains of the Theatre of Pompey" (Dimonstrazione del Odierno Avanzo del Teatro di Pompeo), illustrates, from both a top-down and a cross-section perspective, a view of the ruins.
-This illustration suggests that the only remnants of the once-great structure in the 18thcentury were portions of the seating closest to the orchestra, or the ima cavea.
+This illustration suggests that the only remnants of the once-great structure in the 18th century were portions of the seating closest to the orchestra, or the ima cavea.
 Piranesi specifically notes that four of the large doors (vomitoria) through which spectators would have entered the complex were still preserved.
 However, much of the height of the building had long ago been stripped away.

 Another etching, entitled "The Remains of the Theatre of Pompey", shows a more artistic view of the structure.
 This illustration, facing the south-east, postulates that the remaining ima cavea was split on the Western side, where the ancient stairs to the Temple of Venus would have been located.
 The image also prominently shows a remaining substructure arch that originally would have supported the media and summa caveae.
 Piranesi seems to have been basing his drawings largely on what he could imagine, as in the legend for "A Demonstration of the Current Remains of the Theatre of Pompey", he explicitly mentions that these etchings illustrate what the theatre would look like if modern structures were removed from the site (protratta secondo il giro delle moderne fabbriche situate sullo rovine della medesima).